eXpandFramework/Reactive.XAF/src/Modules/ModelMapper/Readme.md

 ```ps1
 ((Xpand.XAF.Modules.ModelMapperModule) Application.Modules.FindModule(typeof(Xpand.XAF.Modules.ModelMapperModule))).Unload();
 ```
 Currently the ModelMapper does not support the Visual Studio Model Editor.
 However you can use the XpandModelEditor found in the Xpand.VSIX package.
+Note that the XpandModelEditor is embedded and version agnostic so its one time only installation.

 ## Details
 The `ModelMapper` module will transform any type to XAF model format and will extend the model with a simple call like: